srikanthtelkalapally888/git-tutorial/README.md

 # git-tutorial
-tutorial of github by  srikanth
+Tutorial of github by srikanth telkalapally